artkulikovsky/digit-recognition-neural-network/README.md

-# Neural Network from Scratch
+# Digit Recognition Neural Network

 A feedforward neural network implementation built entirely from scratch in TypeScript for MNIST digit classification.